 In order to allocate new shares in your company, you’ll need a Written Resolution.
 This document gives the directors permission from the shareholders to create new shares in the Company.
 It’s signed by the current shareholders.

 If you are pre-funding, there’s no need to worry about this so long you and your fellow shareholders are all in agreement.
-However, if you have investors, then it may be necessary to have a signed document which proves that your investors have consented to the additional allocation of shares before passing it over to the shareholders for their Written Resolution.
+However, if you have investors, then it may be necessary to have a signed document that proves that your investors have consented to the additional allocation of shares before passing it over to the shareholders for their Written Resolution.

 Then, once you have all of your permissions in place, you’ll need to fill in an SH01 form.